-People who practice intermittent fasting claim that this diet helps them burn fat, lose weight, and simplify their lives without counting calories or eating any specific foods.
+Proponents of intermittent fasting claim that this dietary change helps them burn fat, improve mental clarity, build muscle, and simplify their lives without following a typical calorie restriction diet plan or eating any specific types of foods.

-Are you interested in intermittent fasting but aren’t sure if it’s right for you?
-Or are you curious but don’t know where to get started?
-If so, then you have come to the right place.
+Are you interested in intermittent fasting but aren’t sure if it’s a good option for you?
+Or are you curious but don’t know the best way to get started?

-The following article will give you a comprehensive overview of intermittent fasting, the different types of fasting plans, and what you need to consider before starting.
+The following article will give you a comprehensive overview of intermittent fasting basics, the different types of fasting plans, and the pros and cons you should consider before getting started.

-Think of this as your ultimate beginner’s guide to intermittent fasting.
+Think of this as the complete guide to intermittent fasting for beginners.

 What Is Intermittent Fasting?

-Intermittent fasting (IF) is an umbrella term used to describe various diets that cycle between periods of fasting and eating.
+The first thing to know about intermittent fasting (IF) is that it is an umbrella term used to describe various fasting diets that cycle between periods of fasting and eating.

 A typical 16:8 schedule looks like the following: